Pyongyang (restaurant chain)

 Pyongyang is a restaurant chain named after the capital of North Korea, with around 130 locations worldwide.
-The restaurants are owned and operated by the Haedanghwa Group, an organization of the government of North Korea.
+The restaurants are owned and operated by the Haedanghwa Group.

 Locations

 Most Pyongyang restaurants are found near the North Korean border in China, as well as in Beijing and Shanghai.
 Since the 2000s, the chain has been expanding into South and Southeast Asian cities including Phnom Penh, Siem Reap, Ho Chi Minh City, Hanoi, Da Nang, Vientiane, Dhaka, Jakarta, and Kuala Lumpur.
-There are also restaurants in Ulaanbaatar, Vladivostok, Moscow, Dubai, and Kathmandu.
+There are also restaurants in Ulaanbaatar, Vladivostok, Moscow, and Kathmandu.
 The restaurants initially catered to the many South Korean businessmen in Southeast Asia, and have now become popular with curious tourists.

 The first Western outpost of the restaurant chain was opened in Amsterdam in 2012, in the residential neighbourhood of Osdorp, along with Dutch co-owners.
 The menu and policies of this restaurant differed from its Asian counterparts.
 However, in September 2012, amid mutual accusations between the Korean staff and the Dutch partner, the restaurant closed.
 It reopened in December 2013 under the name Haedanghwa in a new location, but closed a year later.

 The restaurant's locations in Bangkok were temporarily shut down, but were re-opened again in 2015.
 Similarly, their branches in Pattaya were closed down.
 The branch in Ho Chi Minh City closed down in 2017 and the branch in Hanoi shut down in 2020.

 It was reported that a new branch was set to open in Scotland, in line with North Korean leader Kim Jong Un's interest in the country after its 2014 independence referendum, although this has been denied by North Korean officials.

-According to Japan's Yomiuri Shimbun newspaper there are some 100 North Korean restaurants in China alone.
+In 2017, there are some 100 North Korean restaurants in China alone.